BrMacCath/DraftManager/README.md

 # Attributions

-I copied the obsidian Icon from the quickadd plugin.
+I copied the obsidian Icon svelte component from the quickadd plugin.
 I copied the file suggest from  Liam's Periodic Notes Plugin: https://github.com/liamcain/obsidian-periodic-notes .
 I did change the input options for a few suggests but it was more of a copy and replace than a new idea.

 # Support